chazapp/o11y/README.md

 $ terraform apply
 ```

-Once applied, you may add the Ingress for the various services to your `/etc/hosts` file
+Once applied, you may add the Ingresses for the various services to your `/etc/hosts` file

 ```
 $ kubectl get ingress -n monitoring